VRConservation/fbabook/chapters/.ipynb_checkpoints/program-checkpoint.md

 - Are the objectives specific to the project context?
 - Can the objectives be realistically achieved by the end of the project?
 - Do the objectives logically contribute towards the achievement of the goal?
-- Does the number of objectives make sense given the project timeframe, scope, scale, and budget?
+- Does the number of objectives make sense given the project time frame, scope, scale, and budget?
 - Do the intermediate results reflect the project strategy and theory of change?
 - Do the intermediate results reflect the right change agents and behaviors?
 - Is the complement of intermediate results necessary and sufficient to deliver change at the objective level?

-You should revisit this list of questions as you move through the design process because you will not have all of the necessary information to make informed decisions until you have gone through all the steps at least once.
+You should revisit this list of questions as you progress through the design process.

 ## Monitoring